In a cold neighborhood full of dark hearts and darker magic, only one man has the poker face and killer hand to deal out justice:

 You sit up, kick aside your tangled bed sheets and claw your way over to the window.
 You look outside.

 The street outside your flat is paved in brick cobbles, slick and glistening from the midnight rain.
-The electric trolley you’d heard has ground to a halt, sparks sizzling between its current collector and the power line overhead.
-The trolley conductor blows their horn over and over, voicing their disapproval at the obstacle standing in their way.
+An electric trolley has ground to a halt in the middle of the road, sparks sizzling between its current collector and the power line overhead.
+The conductor blows their horn over and over, voicing their disapproval at the obstacle standing in their way.

 The Ogre’s movements are gracefully hypnotic, almost like a pendulum on a clock.
 Up and down the cane goes, its black wood shaft slicks with blood already.
 You could wash the Ogre crack this person’s skull open, and all you would think about is how beautifully the brain matter would spray…